ferpoble2/Relief_Creator/readme.md

 ## How to get the data of the different components of the application

 The GUIManager, and all the components of the application, get the data from the Engine component.
-To keep the program organized, all frames must get the data that they need from the GUIManager class, and is the GUIManager the one that should ask the information to the Engine component.
+To keep the program organized, all frames must get the data that they need from the GUIManager class.
+The GUIManager is the one that should ask the information to the Engine component.

 The engine, as the center of the program, can get the data from all the other components by calling the methods that they have defined.

-Most of the data can be obtained using the already defined methods on the engine, but if you want to update the program with new functionality, then you have to define the method to get the data in the respective component, and then have the engine call that method to get the data.
+Most of the data can be obtained using the already defined methods on the engine, but if you want to update the program with new functionality, then you must define the method to get the data in the respective component, and then have the engine call that method to get the data.
 This way the components remain organized while still being efficient.

 To see a diagram with all the components of the program, see the diagram generated by PlantUML located at `docs/objects/main_objects.puml`.